Reviews You Can Rely On

 Credit: Rob Gaedtke

 On the flip side, if you are looking for a small but extremely versatile tent, the Mountain Hardwear Mineral King 3 packs tons of value into a little package.
-And when you consider that this one tent can be used for both short backpacking trips and car camping, the value just increases.
+Since it serves both short backpacking trips and car camping, the value increases.

 camping tent - the mineral king is the perfect tent for a quick father-daughter...